A dominance tree approach to systems of cities

 Second, we observe an important difference between the two countries.
 In France the system has evolved towards a situation where the attraction basins are becoming more heterogeneous (at all spatial scales), while the data show the opposite in the US.
-Surprisingly enough, it seems that in France, the urban system did not evolve towards a uniform distribution of important basins, but that inequalities in population sizes, at all spatial scales increased in the recent periods.
+Surprisingly enough, it seems that in France, the urban system has not evolved towards a uniform distribution of important basins, but that inequalities in population sizes have increased in the recent periods, at all spatial scales.
+Furthermore the fact that Zipf's plots of $\phi$ for different levels (see Supplementary Figure S1 and the corresponding section in the SI) are all well described by power laws, confirms that the hierarchy of population sizes is preserved at different scales.
+The power law fits give exponent values displaying a decreasing trend, indicating less fluctuations when $h$ increases, in agreement with the results obtained with the Gini coefficient.